dzlab/dzlab.github.io/_posts/2021-08-09-elasticsearch_bert.md

 Elasticsearch query DSL provides the possibility to use custom logic for calculating the score for the returned documents using [script_score](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-script-score-query.html) query.
 In this article, we will leverage this functionality along with [Sentence Transformers](https://huggingface.co/sentence-transformers/bert-base-nli-mean-tokens#usage-sentence-transformers) to improve search result.

-First, load Sentence Transformers model and use it to calculate the embeddings of each document in the corpus.
-In this case, we are loading documents from a JSON file and processing each one individually
+First, we load Sentence Transformers model and use it to calculate the embeddings of each document in the corpus.
+In this case, we are loading documents from a JSON file and processing each one individually:
 ```python
 f = open('data.json',)
 documents = json.load(f)